-Provides the meta-data that accompanies each plot in plot_assessment
+Provides the meta-data that accompanies each plot in plot_assessment:

 compartment, station, units and data extraction.
 It also provides extended

-information for plots involving multiple timeseries e.g. in plot_multidata
+information for plots involving multiple timeseries e.g. in plot_multidata,

-plot_multiassessment
+plot_multiassessment and plot_ratio.

 Arguments